The Miracle (album): 2022 box set reissue

 In October 2022, Queen announced plans for a November 18 reissue of the album, featuring six unreleased tracks, four featuring Mercury as the lead vocalist.
 Queen said that the eight-disc collection contains alternate takes, demos, and radio interviews.

-As part of the announcement, Queen released the previous unheard song "Face It Alone".
+As part of the announcement, Queen released the previously unheard song "Face It Alone".
 "We did find a little gem from Freddie, that we'd kind of forgotten about," Taylor said of the track.
 "It's wonderful, a real discovery.
 It's a very passionate piece."